 To make the ice cream: combine the water and sugar in a medium, heavy sauce pan.
 Bring to a boil and cook until the sugar dissolves.
 Do not allow the mixture to color.
 Remove from the heat and cool in the fridge.

-stir in the buttermilk, cream, zest, juice, corn syrup and salt.
+Once the syrup is room temperature to cold, stir in the buttermilk, cream, zest, juice, corn syrup and salt.
 Pour into the freezer container of your ice cream machine and follow the manufacturers' instructions.

 In the meantime, cut the chocolate mint into a chiffonade.
 A "chiffonade" is achieved with leafy plants by stacking the leaves, rolling them tightly, and cutting crosswise to produce fine ribbons.